 We do allow canes, walkers and wheel chairs, but do not provide these.
-These appliances can be purchases or rented from various dealers.
-We encourage our residents to be as independenct as possible; however we will provide one-person assist for transfers into wheel chair, bed or toilet on a temporary basis.
+These appliances can be purchased or rented from various dealers.
+We encourage our residents to be as independenct as possible; however we will provide a one-person assist for transfers into wheel chair, bed or toilet, on a temporary basis.
 Power chairs and scooters are allowed; but each resident must participate in training and observation before being allowed to use it independently or within required restrictions.
 Please see our Therapy Section for information on restorative and in-patient therapy services.

 We encourage independence, but minimal assistance can be provided with dressing.

 Residents need to be able to toilet themselves and manage their own incontinence.
 Residents who are unable to self-manage incontinence, will not be able to maintain residence in Assisted Living.
 In the evet a resident is ill or weak, temporary assistance is available.
-We can provide assistance with catheter care and colostomy care, but their may be an additional charge.
+We can provide assistance with catheter care and colostomy care, but there may be an additional charge.
 Incontinent products are not provided by Gold Crest, but are available for purchase.

 A resident may be confused, but if their behaviors become disruptive to the other residents, they may not be able to remain in Assisted Living.
 They must be able to find their own room.
 Residents who wander will be evaluated on an individual basis as to whether their needs can be met in Assisted Living.

 Housekeeping services, towels and bed linens will be provided in the daily room rate.
 These items will be laundered with the regular laundry of the facility.
-There is a laundry area that the residents may use to wash personal clothes or these may be washed by Gold Crest staff for an additional charge per load.
+There is a laundry area that the residents may use to wash personal clothing or these may be washed by Gold Crest staff for an additional charge per load.